 Chow Yun-Fat blasts the monster to smithereens with a rocket launcher.
 Well, of course he does: he’s Chow Yun-Fat!

+All in all, THE SEVENTH CURSE is a fine ripping yarn.
 (Oh yeah, look out for the action scene where Yuan crashes his jeep through a Worm Tribe hut in slow motion: one unfortunate stuntman fails to get out of the way and is hit!
 I’m sure it was an accident and was not intended that way, but… ouch!)

 Hercules attacks the huge, tree-wrecking Erymanthian Boar!